 Respect Your Audience

 Don’t use ethnic slurs, personal insults, obscenity, profanity or engage in any conduct that would not be acceptable in UW–Madison’s community.
-Do not ridicule, exploit, or demean persons on the basis of their age, color, creed, handicap, national origin, race, religion, sex or sexual orientation.
+Do not ridicule, exploit, or demean persons on the basis of their age, color, creed, physical or mental disability, physical appearance, national origin, citizenship, veteran status, marital status, race, religion, sex, sexual orientation, gender or gender identity.
 You should also show proper consideration for others’ privacy and for topics that may be considered sensitive—such as politics and religion.

 Most people who maintain social media sites welcome comments—it builds credibility and community.
 However, you may be able to set your site so that you can review and approve comments before they appear.
 This allows you to respond in a timely way to comments.
 It also allows you to delete spam comments and to block any individuals who repeatedly post offensive or frivolous comments.